Safe Communities Programme - Mt Roskill Safe Communities Programme - Mt Roskill

 Auckland Transport is committed to improving the safety of all road users travelling through this community area.

-Project status: Stage 1 completed and consultation for Stage 2 closed
+Project status: Stage 1 completed and Stage 2 construction

 Project zone: Central

 We are constructing important safety improvements along Mt Albert Road that will create a better and safer environment for everyone.
 Construction work was scheduled in to be completed in two stages.
 During the first stage, we completed the new signalised pedestrian crossing located at the intersection of Frost Road and Mt Albert Road and the changes have made it safer for all road users.
 During this next stage, we will be raising the existing pedestrian crossing on Mt Albert Road outside the Three Kings shopping plaza area and putting in speed calming measures on Hayr Road.

 In August/September 2021, people shared their views on plans to make improvements in this area of Mt Roskill.
 This was the fourth time AT asked for feedback as we first consulted on this project back in 2017.

 After listening to people’s feedback, we worked alongside community representatives including the Puketāpapa Local Board to shape our intersection improvements and also focused our thinking on what is important to schools, businesses, residents, and visitors to this area.
 We considered extensive feedback and comments from the community and delivered a solution based on your feedback that now includes even better cycling and pedestrian facilities.

 As a Vision Zero organization, AT is committed to making the roads around Auckland safer and reducing the rise of death and serious injury on our roads.
 This work has been prioritised due to high numbers of vulnerable users in this area including school children, senior citizens, people walking and people on bikes or motorcycles interacting with motorists.

 We are only raising the zebra crossing along Mt Albert Road to make it safer for pedestrians to cross the road and putting in two community requested speed humps along Hayr Road.